ScottBeverly/Full-Stack-SE-Capstone/README.md

 - Take my app to the next level and apply authentication login
 - Possibly branch out more in depth with more components and aditional components.
 - Create Events page with even more Routes with guild events and meetups
+- Create Authentication where Superusers can create and destroy new members

 ## Components